Frequently Asked Questions

 Request an appointment with the English Advisor by emailing firstname.lastname@example.org.
 Students who complete 12 Upper Division hours in English (excluding ENGL 3500 and 3603) will obtain an English minor.

 The Undergraduate Advising Office is located in Patterson 471 and is usually open during regular business hours Monday through Friday.
 Appointments are strongly suggested and are required during busy times.
-To schedule an appointment, go to https://memphis.campus.eab.com and click the blue "Get Assistance" button.
+To schedule an appointment, click here.
 You will be able to view the English Advisor's availability.
 If you are unable to use the site, or if there are no meeting times that are convenient for you, please email email@example.com to request an appointment.
 In your email, include at least three days and times that you are available for an appointment.

-Yes, you must meet with your advisor to get clearance to register for courses in upcoming semesters.
+Yes, you must have an appointment with your advisor to get clearance to register for courses in upcoming semesters.
 There are designated days and times reserved for student appointments prior to registration each semester, but you can go online to make an appointment at any time.
-Advising via email or telephone is also an option for online students or advisees who qualify.
+Advising via email, telephone, or Zoom may also be available.
 Look for emails from your advisor prior to registration periods regarding how and when to schedule appointments for registration.

 You must have an inclusive GPA of 3.25 or higher, as well as a cumulative GPA of 3.25 or higher in all coursework counting toward the major; you must complete 6 hours of upper-division Honors credit in English; you must complete the English Honors Seminar (ENGL 4001); and you must complete an Honors Thesis (ENGL 4996).
 See the English Honors Program pages for more information.
 Email any questions to firstname.lastname@example.org.